Waterproofing methods, Modern kitchen designs, Vaastu tips for home, Home Construction cost

 3) Ultrasonic Pulse Velocity

 This method calculates the speed of a vibrational energy pulse across a slab.
-The ease with which this energy passes through the slab yields data on the density, elasticity, and resistance to deformation or stress of the concrete.
-The strength of the slab is then determined using this data.
+The ease with which this energy passes through the slab yields data on the concrete's density, elasticity, and resistance to deformation or stress.
+This data is then used to determine the slab's strength.

 The technique is non-destructive and can identify faults like cracks and honeycombing in the concrete.
 However, the results are majorly influenced by reinforcements, aggregates, and moisture content of the concrete component and require pre-calibration using several samples.